 Blogs That I Just Heard About And Need To Write Up

 I’m just adding a little collection of new blogs to write up here.
-I’ll get them typed up properly and on this list ASAP but frantic just as the moment.
+I’ll be adding in more information about them when I update this post next year.

 http://www.getawayguru.com.au/ Leanne Anderson’s site with lists of apartments in France and Italy owned or managed by Aussies, plus her travel blog.